tasxatzial/photobook/README.md

 ## Known issues

-Since this is a single page application thus all requests are AJAX requests.
-That means we should change the browser URLs manually so that we can use bookmarks and navigate to previous/next page.
+This is a single page application thus all requests are AJAX requests.
+That means we should be changing the browser URLs manually so that we can use bookmarks and navigate to previous/next page.
 Currently, such functionality has not been implemented: The URLs never change.

 ## Compile & Run

 This is a maven project.
-It can be compiled with:
+Switch to the root folder and execute:

     mvn package

-Currently only way to run the project is by seting up Tomcat and a SQL database (postgres) locally.
+Currently, the only way to run the project is by seting up Tomcat and a SQL database (postgres) locally.
 Details may be added in the future.

 ## Screenshots